 For Microsoft browsers: To check your level of encryption, go to the “File” menu, select “Properties”, and then select “Security”.
 Another way is to select “Help” then “About Internet Explorer.”

-The Internet browser used must support a 128-bit encryption.
+The Internet browser used must support a minimum of 128-bit encryption.

 Other Security Features